palankai/tutorial-isomorphic/phase-1-traditional-website/README.md

-We have to install [Babel](http://babeljs.io) to be able to compile our code.
+We have to install [Babel](http://babeljs.io) to be able to compile our c

 ## Create the working environment